martbetz/martbetz.github.io/_posts/2024-12-13-begining-of-the-end.md

 Earlier last month, I was both shocked and saddened to hear of [Howard’s sudden passing](https://theunexplained.tv/episodes/an-important-update-about-howard-november-2024).
 The absence of his presence, on radio _and_ TV, leaves a horribly deafening silence.

-As for Mysterious Universe, both [Aaron and Ben are due to step down](https://www.reddit.com/r/MysteriousUniverse/comments/1hd9ner/ben_and_aaron_are_retiring_as_mu_hosts/?rdt=46651) by the end of play next year.
+As for Mysterious Universe, [Aaron and Ben are due to step down](https://www.reddit.com/r/MysteriousUniverse/comments/1hd9ner/ben_and_aaron_are_retiring_as_mu_hosts/?rdt=46651) by the end of play next year.
 Whether the show will continue or not, albiet with different hosts, is as yet uncertain.